 Thought Leadership Content That Positions Your SaaS as Category Leader

-Build thought leadership positioning your SaaS as category leader.
-Original research and contrarian frameworks that drive enterprise sales.
+Build thought leadership positioning your SaaS as the category leader.
+Original research and contrarian frameworks that drive enterprise sales conversations.

 Most SaaS create content to rank for keywords and generate leads.
 Some create content that positions the founder as expert.
 But thought leadership content goes further, it positions your company as defining how an entire category thinks.
-According to Forrester Research (2024), B2B buyers are 2.2x more likely to choose vendors whose executives are recognized thought leaders in their space.
+In our experience, B2B buyers are consistently more likely to choose vendors whose executives are recognised thought leaders in their space.
 Yet only 12% of SaaS founders publish original thinking.
 You're competing on features when buyers want to buy from category leaders.

 Key Takeaways

-• B2B buyers are 2.2x more likely to choose category leaders' vendors (Forrester Research, 2024)
+- B2B buyers are consistently more likely to choose category leaders' vendors

 Why Thought Leadership Matters for SaaS Category Position?